roehampton/module-content/computer-systems/week-11/lab/README.md

 - r Displays the contents of the IP routing table.
 This is equivalent to the route print command.
 Interval Redisplays the selected information every Interval seconds.

 Press CTRL+C to stop the redisplay.
 If this parameter is omitted, netstat prints the selected information only once.

+### Exercise

+** Using Cisco Packet Tracer** Create a simple point to point Topology.
+Assign IP address and subnet mask to the network.
+Use ping to observe the communication flow